Ross Gunn Bio

 Ross Gunn Career

-In 2022, Gunn transitioned to the GTD Pro class, partnering with Alex Riberas.
-Despite a challenging start to the season, they achieved class victories at Long Beach and Watkins Glen, finishing fourth in the GTD Pro championship.
-Gunn’s resilience and adaptability were evident as he navigated the ups and downs of the season.
+In 2022, Gunn moved up to the Heart of Racing team’s GTD Pro class entry, paired for the season with Alex Riberas.
+After a difficult start to the year, featuring retirements at both Daytona and Sebring, the duo scored class victories at Long Beach and Watkins Glen, rebounding to finish fourth in the GTD Pro championship.
+He returned to the team for the following season.

 In 2023, Gunn returned to the British GT Championship, reuniting with Andrew Howard and the Beechdean AMR team.
-He also participated in the GT World Challenge America, where he played a pivotal role in coaching his teammate Derek DeBoer and adapting to the Aston Martin Vantage AMR GT3.
+He also took on a three-pronged program after the announcement of TRG’s GT World Challenge America entry, where he partnered with Derek DeBoer.
+As the team’s factory representative, Gunn initially played the role of bringing the team to terms with the Aston Martin Vantage AMR GT3 and coaching DeBoer, with the IMSA factory drive taking top priority.

 Ross Gunn Career Wins